Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Introduction

-Inspired by compressive sensing (CS)~\cite{cs_Candes06,cs_Candes06randomProj,cs_Donoho06}, various computational imaging systems~\cite{Altmann18Science,Yuan2021_SPM} have been developed to enhance the imaging performance.
-In particular, snapshot compressive imaging (SCI) is one important branch of computational imaging techniques with wide applications~\cite{Hitomi11ICCV,Wagadarikar08CASSI,reddy2011p2c2}, which utilizes a 2-dimensional (2D) camera to capture the desired 3-dimensional (3D) data (videos or hyperspectral images) by imposing modulations and then compressing into a single frame (measurement).
-Different from conventional imaging systems employing directly sampling strategies, such SCI systems compress the high-dimensional signals along time (\ie, CACTI~\cite{Patrick13OE,Yuan14CVPR}) or spectrum (\ie, CASSI~\cite{Wagadarikar09CASSI}) to obtain the compressed measurements, leading to promising advantages in acquisition efficiency, storage consumption, and low bandwidth footprints.
+\IEEEPARstart{I}{nspired} by compressive sensing (CS)~\cite{cs_Candes06,cs_Candes06randomProj,cs_Donoho06}, various computational imaging systems~\cite{Altmann18Science,Yuan2021_SPM} have been developed to achieve computationally-efficient high-dimensional data capture and processing.
+In particular, snapshot compressive imaging (SCI) is one important branch of computational imaging techniques with wide applications~\cite{Hitomi11ICCV, Wagadarikar08CASSI, reddy2011p2c2}, which utilizes a 2-dimensional (2D) camera to capture the desired 3-dimensional (3D) data (videos or hyperspectral images) by imposing modulations and then compressing into a single frame (measurement).
+Different from conventional imaging systems employing direct sampling strategies, SCI systems compress the high-dimensional signals along time (\ie, CACTI~\cite{Patrick13OE, Yuan14CVPR}) or spectrum (\ie, CASSI~\cite{Wagadarikar09CASSI}) into the compressed measurements, leading to promising advantages in acquisition efficiency, storage consumption, and low bandwidth footprints.